Micro-mobility/Lithium Ion Battery Fire Reporting Program

 - Other 10%: iPad, drone, percussion massage gun, video camera, specialized titanium cased battery pack for undersea deployment

-- 87.5% caused damage ranging from limited property/room damage to approximately $200,000 in damage to building and contents.
+- 88% caused damages ranging from melted batteries to property/room damages.
+One of these incidents resulted in $200,000 in damages to the building and contents.

 |